aralroca/aralroca.com/posts/cat-dog-classifier.md

 ### Using the model

-In this tutorial we are going to implement something not too complex by simply loading an image from the filesystem.
+In this tutorial, we are going to implement something not too complex by simply loading an image from the filesystem.
 It will display the prediction (cat or dog).
 We could complicate it by adding a camera, but this is not the purpose of the article.

 What we're going to do to get the prediction is this: